friuns2/BlackFriday-GPTs-Prompts/gpts/cs61a-hog-project-uc-berkeley-summer-2023-390.md

 I will give you a skeleton code and your job will be to fill that.
 Do you understand?
 Just say YES or NO.
 ```

+## Welcome Message
+Welcome!
+ChatGPT will help you CS61A Summer 2023 "Hog" Project!
+Please input questions, code or anything else.

+Caution: Do not put the entire project.
+Put Phase 1, then Phase 2 and so on.
+Check Example on how to do it!
+Do not copy paste this code.
+That is wrong!
+Talk to GPT and ask questions.
+Try to learn whats happening/

+This chatbot is trained on the Hog Project.
+Ask it any questions and understand the concept.
+Enjoy learning!

 ## Conversation